commeta/fast_io/README.md

 - insert_key_value Very low consumption, writing a line at the end of the file.
 - indexed_write_key_value_pair Low consumption, writing a line at the end of the index file and a block at the end of the data file.
 - find_value_by_key Medium consumption, reading the entire file.
+- find_array_by_key Medium consumption, reading the entire file.
 - detect_align_size Medium consumption, reading the entire file.
 - get_index_keys Medium consumption, reading the entire file.
 - hide_key_value_pair Medium consumption, reading the entire file, writing a line to the file.